 After photographing the Great Blue Heron at the rookery, we left Cuyahoga Valley National Park and ate lunch at a nearby Texas Roadhouse.
 We both enjoyed steak entrees.
 After lunch we drove to the picturesque village of Chagrin Falls, which was about a 30-minute drive from Cuyahoga Valley National Park.
 The second waterfall that we saw during our day trip was right in the middle of Chagrin Falls.

 There are two vantage points from which to see the Chagrin Falls waterfall.
 A boardwalk leads down to an observation platform from each vantage point.
-The following photographs and video were taken from the first vantage point.
-You can see the boardwalk for the second vantage point in the first photograph.
-In addition to viewing Chagrin Falls from the observation platform, we ventured down to the river bed for a third vantage point.

 The next photograph was taken from the second vantage point.